Setting build parameters with .properties files

 Reference your

-command when building your output.`dita` **--input**=*my.ditamap* **--format**=html5 **--propertyfile**=*my.properties*
+.propertiesfile with theditacommand when building your output.`dita` **--input**=*my.ditamap* **--format**=html5 **--propertyfile**=*my.properties* -

 If needed, pass additional arguments to the